d3x0r/STFRPhysics/AI/STFR_Connection_Space_Displacement_Math.md

 ---

-## 10. Thomas Precession: Zero in STFR
+## 10. Non-Collinear Velocity Composition and the STFR Rotation

 ### Recovering the Lorentz Simultaneity Term